vain0x/text-position-rs/README.md

 ![](./docs/images/text-with-selection.png)

-There are two properties about row-number pair of the position and selected string:
+There are two properties about row-column pair of the position and selected string:

 - The row number, which starts from 0 here, equals to the **number of newlines** (`\r\n` or `\n`) in the selected string.
 - The column number, which starts from 0 here, equals to the **length of the final line** in the selected string.